MAPC/digitalhub/README.md

 You will need to setup Sidekiq on your server for running background jobs.
 To do this on an Ubuntu server you should first install redis with `sudo apt-get install redis-server`.

+You will also need to install ffmpeg for the AudioExtraction `sudo apt-get install ffmpeg`

 When testing locally you will want to run sidekiq in addition to `bundle exec rails s` by running `bundle exec sidekiq` to enable the Audio and Video transcription tasks.

 On production you will want to setup a service to run Sidekiq in `/lib/systemd/system/sidekiq-digitalhub.service`